About hep C

 HEPATITIS MEANS INFLAMMATION OF THE LIVER

 When the liver is inflamed or damaged, its function can be affected.
 The liver performs many vital functions, including removal of waste products, controlling bleeding, digesting food and storing energy.
-Hepatitis C (hep C) is inflammation of the liver that results from infection with the hep C virus, which is transmitted through blood.

 Who is at Risk of Hepatitis C?